Property taxes help fund essential City services and valuable programs that make Regina a great place to live.

 Paying Your Taxes

-Pay your taxes in full by June 30 each year at your financial institution, at City Hall or by mail.
+Pay your taxes in full by June 30 at your financial institution, at City Hall or by mail.

 - At your financial institution (online or in person)